Get started with the TypeScript SDK

 Add an endpoint

-An endpoint should be added to apiRoot.
-The following targets the Shopping List endpoint:
+Add an endpoint to httpApiRoot.
+The following targets the Shopping Lists endpoint:

 .shoppingLists()